 We'd like to extend a special thanks to the following people and institutions for their time and contributions:

-Nancy Achstattler, Liz Bailey, Peter Brennan, Ph.D., Michael Capoziello (EFD), George (†)and Helene (†) Christ, Susan Coppola, Paul DeLuca, Marge Divan, Dominican Sisters of Amityville, John Dubon (†), Bernie Dubon, Elmont Fire Department, Catherine Finn, Florida Agricultural Museum, Carol Froehlich-Hintze, Kathleen Froehlich, Marie Froehlich-Mildner, Mary Ann Froehlich, Joseph Gunther (†), Linda Hartz, Gerd Hemminger, Steve Herman, Anthony Hoeffner, Bal Hoeffner, Carolyn Hoeffner-Dubon, Diane Hoeffner-Buhler, Joan Hoeffner-Fatone, Lorraine Hoeffner-West, Raymond Hoeffner, John Hoeffner (†), Vi Hoeffner, Paul Hoffman, Marilyn and Judy Hoeg, Peggy Hummel-Brochu, Doris Jones (✝), Jeffrey Jones Jr., Marion Joseph, Rosemary Joseph (✝), Barbara Kalb, Clare Kelly, Roxanne Kiefer, Dorothy M. Kramer, Frances Kraus, Mary Kraus-Meyers, Florence Kraus-Reisert (†), Marilyn Krug-Fuerst (†), Donna Krumenacker-Foder, Larry Krummenacker, Caroline McBride-Sheehan, Clara Kiesel-Murphy, Bob Lebohner (✝), Ken Lebohner, Long Island Studies Institute, Jackie Malec, John Mazur (✝), Betty McIssac, Karen Meyer-Yasinoski, Maureen Dubon-O’Shea, Carol Dubon-O’Hea, Erin O’Hea, Jeanine Picchioni, Queens County Farm Museum, Queens Library-Long Island Division, Madeline Reisert-Schichtig, Marge Reimel-Divan, Marie Reisert-Bailey (†), Arlene Rottkamp-Brennan, Barbara Rottkamp, Larry Rottkamp, Gerald Rottkamp, Mildred Rottkamp-Hoeffner (✝), Raymond Rottkamp, Richard Rottkamp, Teresa Rottkamp-Schmitt (✝), Mae Hoffman-Ross, Jara Salmon, Kathleen Sheehan, Ambrose Schmitt, Anthony Schmitt Jr. (✝), Anthony Schmitt, III, Jean Schmitt-Garvey, Kenny Schmitt, Ralph Schmitt (✝), Robert Schmitt, Roger Schmitt (✝), Joan Schmitt, St. Boniface RC Church, St. Paul's Presbyterian Church of Elmont, Florence Stattel (✝), Stony Brook University-Special Collections and University Archives, Richard Totten, Valley Stream Historical Society, Paul van Wie, Fred Weidner, Ed Wesnofske, Mary T. Wulforst-Rottkamp Family, Florence Wuerfel-Gunther
+Nancy Achstattler, Liz Bailey, George Bauer, Peter Brennan, Ph.D., Michael Capoziello (EFD), George (†)and Helene (†) Christ, Susan Coppola, Paul DeLuca, Marge Divan, Dominican Sisters of Amityville, John Dubon (†), Bernie Dubon, Elmont Fire Department, Catherine Finn, Florida Agricultural Museum, Carol Froehlich-Hintze, Kathleen Froehlich, Marie Froehlich-Mildner, Mary Ann Froehlich, Joseph Gunther (†), Linda Hartz, Gerd Hemminger, Steve Herman, Anthony Hoeffner, Bal Hoeffner, Carolyn Hoeffner-Dubon, Diane Hoeffner-Buhler, Joan Hoeffner-Fatone, Lorraine Hoeffner-West, Raymond Hoeffner, John Hoeffner (†), Vi Hoeffner, Paul Hoffman, Marilyn and Judy Hoeg, Peggy Hummel-Brochu, Doris Jones (✝), Jeffrey Jones Jr., Marion Joseph, Rosemary Joseph (✝), Barbara Kalb, Clare Kelly, Roxanne Kiefer, Dorothy M. Kramer, Frances Kraus, Mary Kraus-Meyers, Florence Kraus-Reisert (†), Marilyn Krug-Fuerst (†), Donna Krumenacker-Foder, Larry Krummenacker, Caroline McBride-Sheehan, Clara Kiesel-Murphy, Bob Lebohner (✝), Ken Lebohner, Long Island Studies Institute, Jackie Malec, John Mazur (✝), Betty McIssac, Karen Meyer-Yasinoski, Maureen Dubon-O’Shea, Carol Dubon-O’Hea, Erin O’Hea, Jeanine Picchioni, Queens County Farm Museum, Queens Library-Long Island Division, Madeline Reisert-Schichtig, Marge Reimel-Divan, Marie Reisert-Bailey (†), Arlene Rottkamp-Brennan, Barbara Rottkamp, Larry Rottkamp, Gerald Rottkamp, Mildred Rottkamp-Hoeffner (✝), Raymond Rottkamp, Richard Rottkamp, Teresa Rottkamp-Schmitt (✝), Mae Hoffman-Ross, Jara Salmon, Kathleen Sheehan, Ambrose Schmitt, Anthony Schmitt Jr. (✝), Anthony Schmitt, III, Jean Schmitt-Garvey, Kenny Schmitt, Ralph Schmitt (✝), Robert Schmitt, Roger Schmitt (✝), Joan Schmitt, St. Boniface RC Church, St. Paul's Presbyterian Church of Elmont, Florence Stattel (✝), Stony Brook University-Special Collections and University Archives, Richard Totten, Valley Stream Historical Society, Paul van Wie, Fred Weidner, Ed Wesnofske, Mary T. Wulforst-Rottkamp Family, Florence Wuerfel-Gunther